Devolutions/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/vmware.md

 You can test to see if PowerShell recognizes the Connect-ViServer command.
 ![!!KB4123.png](https://webdevolutions.azureedge.net/docs/en/kb/KB4123.png)
-By typing the command, we see that PowerShell doesn't have the proper module installed.
+By typing the command, we see that PowerShell does not have the proper module installed.

 In the PowerShell Window, install the PowerCLI modules by using the Install-Module command.
 Many step by step instructions can be found on Google.